inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 7. KeepRight
 ------------

-19. The Keep Right website is another useful validation tool for OSM.
+19. The KeepRight website is another useful validation tool for OSM.
     Open your web browser and head to http://keepright.at.

-20. If needed, switch the site into Indonesian by choosing :guilabel:`id` from the dropdown box in the in the upper right.
+20. If needed, switch the site into Indonesian by choosing :guilabel:`id` from the drop-down box in the in the upper right.

 .. image:: /static/training/intermediate/osm/image64.*
    :align: center